 Yuzu Essential Oil is well known for application within personal fragrancing.
-However, limited reliable information exists on the use of Yuzu Oil in other specific applications.
+However, limited reliable information exists on the use of Yuzu Oil for other specific applications.

-Be selective of who you purchase Yuzu Essential Oil from as some producers have been found to pass a citrus oil blend off as Yuzu Oil.
+Be selective of where you buy Yuzu Essential Oil from, and purchase it only from reputable companies.
+Some producers have been found to pass a citrus oil blend off as Yuzu Oil.

-Yuzu Oil is very likely not phototoxic.
-See Safety Information section for more information.
+Yuzu Essential Oil is not likely to be phototoxic.
+See the Yuzu Essential Oil Safety Information section below for more information.

 Common Method of Extraction

 Yuzu Essential Oil smells bright, complex and citrusy.
 It is somewhat similar to the aroma of mandarin and grapefruit blended together.

 Source: M. Sawamura.
 Development of Eco-conscious Technology for Essential Oil Extraction from and Treatment of Yuzu Peel Waste.
 (Project Report of the Promoting Research Fund of Japan Science and Technology Agency, 2009), 1-98.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 480.